How to use '\n' in Python

 print(create_receipt(items, prices))

-The create_receipt function dynamically constructs a formatted receipt.
-It uses the zip() function to process the items and prices lists in parallel, ensuring each item is paired with its correct price.
+This function, create_receipt, dynamically generates a formatted text receipt.
+It uses zip() to process two lists—items and prices—in parallel, ensuring each item is paired with its correct price.

 Building a simple ASCII bar chart with \n